GRASP: Geospatial pixel Reasoning viA Structured Policy learning: Introduction

-To further enhance model intelligence, it is natural to seek autonomous inference capabilities, enabling models to accurately locate objects based directly on natural language instructions.
-As a result, SegEarth-R1~\cite{segearth} proposed the task of geospatial pixel reasoning to facilitate implicit querying and reasoning, generating segmentation masks based on natural language prompts.
-Inspired by models such as LISA~\cite{lisa,lisa++} and PixelLM~\cite{pixellm}, SegEarth-R1 aligns visual and textual embeddings, which are jointly fed into a Large Language Model to autoregressively produce a \texttt{<SEG>} token.
+To further enhance model intelligence, SegEarth-R1~\cite{segearth} formulates geospatial pixel-level reasoning, where models generate masks directly from natural-language instructions.
+Following frameworks such as LISA~\cite{lisa,lisa++} and PixelLM~\cite{pixellm}, SegEarth-R1 aligns visual and textual embeddings, which are jointly fed into a Large Language Model (LLM) to autoregressively produce a \texttt{<SEG>} token.
 This token is then decoded by a mask decoder to obtain the final segmentation output.
-GeoPix~\cite{geopix} and GeoPixel~\cite{geopixel} concurrently adopted similar frameworks, as illustrated in Fig.~\ref{fig:intro}.
-In practice, these methods co-train the multimodal LLM (MLLM) and the segmentation decoder and require large amounts of pixel-level mask supervision.
+GeoPix~\cite{geopix} and GeoPixel~\cite{geopixel} concurrently adopted similar frameworks, as illustrated in Fig.~\ref{fig:intro}a.
+In practice, existing methods jointly train a multimodal large language model (MLLM) and a segmentation decoder under supervised fine-tuning (SFT), which relies heavily on dense mask annotations.

-However, this paradigm faces two notable challenges. (i) Costly supervision.
-High-quality remote rensing segmentation annotation demands domain experts to delineate fine-grained polygons at sub-meter resolution, carefully handling occlusions, fuzzy boundaries, and class ambiguity.
-This process is labor-intensive and time-consuming, making large-scale mask curation prohibitively expensive. (ii) Limited generalization under SFT.
-Supervised fine-tuning (SFT) inherently fits the training distribution, which can cause training instability or overfitting and degrade performance on out-of-domain (OOD) data.
-These limitations raise two guiding questions: \textit{(1) Can complex segmentation behavior be learned from cheaper supervision signals—such as bounding boxes and points—to reduce annotation cost?
-(2) Can we employ a more robust training regime that improves generalization, especially on OOD scenarios?}
+However, this paradigm faces two notable challenges.
+First, \textbf{costly supervision}: producing high-quality remote sensing segmentation annotations requires domain experts to delineate fine-grained polygons at sub-meter resolution, with careful treatment of occlusions, boundary ambiguities, and class overlaps.
+As illustrated in Fig.~\ref{fig:intro}c, annotating a single dock class may involve up to 38 vertices to accurately depict its polygon, highlighting the complexity of mask-level labeling.
+This process is highly labor-intensive and time-consuming, making large-scale mask curation prohibitively expensive.
+Second, \textbf{limited generalization under SFT}: SFT inherently fits the training set distribution, which often leads to training instability and overfitting.
+As a result, model performance substantially degrades when evaluated on out-of-domain (OOD) data.
+These limitations motivate two guiding questions: \textit{(\textbf{Q1}) Can complex segmentation capabilities be learned from cheaper supervision signals to reduce annotation cost? (\textbf{Q2}) Can we employ a more robust training mechanism that improves generalization, especially under OOD scenarios?}